Arriving in Cusco

 The Peruvian currency is called Nuevo Sol S/.
 The US-Dollar is also an accepted currency in some businesses and stores.
 Aside from regular money exchange houses, you can also exchange currencies with officially registered “Money Changers” (Cambistas), who can be found on the street wearing distinguishable vests from their respective districts.

 In Latin America, VISA-cards are the most commonly used credit cards.
-Still, Visa, Mastercard, American Express and Diners are accepted without a problem in most restaurants, hotels and service providers.
+Still, Visa, Mastercard, American Express and Diners are accepted without problems in many restaurants, hotels and service providers.

 The German foreign ministry recommends vaccinations against Tetanus, Diphtheria, Hepatitis A, Rabies and Typhoid.

-Medical- and travel insurance
+Health and travel insurance

-It is advisable to take out medical insurance for your journey that covers medical assistance and hospital stays.
-Talk to your travel agency or find information on the internet.
+It is advisable to have overseas health insurance that covers medical assistance and hospital stays.
+Talk to your travel agency for options; baggage insurance is also recommended.